 As part of the FAST Act, performance measures were incorporated for transit agencies, primarily through the Transit Asset Management (TAM) assessment and planning requirements.
 Sun Metro's TAM plan was developed to meet that requirement.
 Sun Metro continuously seeks grants through the regional MPO in order to supplement the competitive and formula funding grants available from the FTA.
 Primarily Sun Metro applies for FHWA Congestion Mitigation and Air Quality (CMAQ) and Surface Transportation Program (STP) funding through the MPO.
 Funding from these grants are crucial to the agency's State of Good Repair (SGR) program and the resulting Transit Asset Management Plan (TAM).
 CMAQ funds provide for new and replacement bus funding, to include vehicles needed for new and extended services.
 Funding also allows for new or enhancements of terminals and stops to include accessibility and passenger amenities if associated with new or extended services.
 STP provides similar funding but without the new or extended service requirements.
 This grant funding not only permits Sun Metro to provide efficient and dependable service but supplements funding from other sources necessary to maintain State of Good Repair standards.
-In FY2025 CMAQ, the federal funding portion obtained through the regional MPO, will total approximately \$4.4M for operating assistance (Montana RTS).
-As of February 2022, Sun Metro had been awarded approximately \$6.6M of funds for new revenue vehicles that were unspent or pending, including grants obtained through the CMAQ program and other grant programs.
+In FY2019 CMAQ, the federal funding portion obtained through the regional MPO, will total approximately \$5.5M for operating assistance (Dyer and Alameda BRT's and Streetcar services) plus replacement funding for three buses.
+As of October 2018, Sun Metro had been awarded approximately \$7.1M of funds for new revenue vehicles that were unspent or pending, including grants obtained through the CMAQ program and other grant programs.